Bluetooth Signal Generator: Everything You Need to Know

 Bluetooth Signal Generator Project Description

 This section will cover how each component works.
-Additionally, it will provide you with a structure of the overall project.
+Additionally, it will provide you with a structure for the overall project.
 Therefore, we suggest that you use this as a reference when following the instructions below.

 *Note: We’ve based this project on R.Grish’s design.